Credit cards for temporary residents

 Highlights

-• Earn $250 cashback when you spend $1,500 on eligible purchases in the first 3 months from approval.
+• Receive $300 cashback upon spending $1,500 on eligible purchases within the initial 3 months after approval.
 Terms and Conditions apply.

 • No annual fee for the first year.
-A standard annual fee of $87 p.a. applies, thereafter.
+Subsequently, a standard annual fee of $87 p.a. applies.

 Pros